Vijender Singh: 2010–14: Padma Shri, Commonwealth Games and Asian Games

 In January 2010, Vijender was awarded the Padma Shri for outstanding contribution to Indian sports.
 Later, he participated in the invitational Champions of Champions boxing tournament in China, and won a silver medal, losing 0–6 to Zhang Jin Ting in the 75 kg middleweight final.
 At the 2010 Commonwealth Boxing Championship held in New Delhi 18 March 2010, he along with five other fellow Indians won gold medal.
 Vijender defeated England's Frank Buglioni 13–3.

 At the 2010 Commonwealth Games, Vijender Singh was beaten by England's Anthony Ogogo in the semi-finals.
 Leading 3–0 on points going into the final round, Singh was twice given a two-point penalty by Canadian referee Michael Summers, the second for coming just 20 seconds before the end of the bout, leading Ogogo to win by 4 points to 3.
 The Indian Boxing Federation (IBF) launched an unsuccessful appeal, leaving Singh with a bronze medal.
 IBF Secretary General P K Muralidharan Raja said, "The jury reviewed the bout and came to the conclusion that Vijender was holding his opponent and the referee was right in warning him.
 When the Indian team pointed out that even Ogogo was holding Vijender, the jury felt it was not the case."
 Singh lashed out saying that the penalties were "harsh and unfair.
 The warnings were unfair and harsh.
 If the referee thought I was holding Ogogo then he should have penalised this guy as well.
 He was also holding me.
 It's a joke that somebody has won by scoring points just out of warnings."
 One month later, in November, he won the 2010 Asian Games shutting out Uzbek two time world champion Abbos Atoev 7:0 in the final.

 At the 2012 Summer Olympics, he beat Danabek Suzhanov of Kazakhstan 14–10 in the first round of men's middle-weight 75 kg category Boxing event, to advance to the round of 16 of the games.
 He then edged out American Terrell Gausha 16–15 to win the pre-quarter finals bout.
 He lost to Abbos Atoev of Uzbekistan in quarter final with a score of 13–17.

-In the 2014 Commonwealth Games, Singh claimed the silver medal after being defeated by England's Antony Fowler by unanimous decision.
+In the 2014 Commonwealth Games, Singh claimed the silver medal after being defeated in the final by England's Antony Fowler by 1:2 decision.